 When it was incorporated in the union flag the saltire was shown in a darker navy blue and now many flag makers have adopted this colour.

-In 1936 the Saltire Society was founded to help preserve and enhance Scottish society and culture, and more recently embassies of the United Kingdom have flown the Saltire on 30th November each year, to mark St Andrew’s Day.
+In 1936 the Saltire Society was founded to help to preserve and enhance Scottish society and culture, and more recently embassies of the United Kingdom have flown the Saltire on 30th November each year, to mark St Andrew’s Day.